-The Toys Division will continue to experience the pressure of a competitive trading environment and tight profit margin.
-Nevertheless, it is hoped that the Division's performance will sustain in the year ending 31 March 2013.
-On the other hand, the Computer Products Division remains optimistic about the prospect of the thin-film computer heads although the smart thermostats may struggle to do well as the market may not recover in the year ending 31 March 2013.
-The Housewares Division will experience similar difficulties as the Toys Division in terms of trading conditions and profit margin.
-However, it is anticipated that following the reorganization, the loss will be reduced in the current financial year.
-Meanwhile, the Timepieces Division, which has successfully introduced new brands to the markets and expanded customer base, is well positioned to record improved results notwithstanding the fact that the United Kingdom which is one of the major markets has gone into recession.
+The trading environment of the toy industry which is expected to remain competitive and difficult, will continue to impact the sales volume and profit margin of the Toys Division.
+Nevertheless, it is hoped that the Division's performance will improve in the year ending 31 March 2014.
+On the other hand, the Computer Products Division remains optimistic about the prospect of a satisfactory performance for another year.
+The Housewares Division which experiences similar difficulties as the Toys Division in trading conditions and profit margin, will struggle to be profitable in the current financial year.
+Meanwhile, the management believes that the Timepieces Division, with the benefit of new brands of products and expanded customer base, will record improved results despite the depressed market in Europe.

-As the global market has not fully recovered, the year ending 31 March 2013 will remain challenging for the group.
-However, the group will continue to take measures to improve operating efficiency and adapt to market changes to ensure that it remains competitive.
-Management is confident that the group's core business activities will be profitable in the year ending 31 March 2013.
+As the global economy is still struggling to recover, the current financial year will remain challenging for the Group.
+However, the Group will continue to take measures to improve operating efficiency and adapt to market changes to ensure that it remains competitive.
+The management is optimistic that the Group's core business activities will be profitable in the year ending 31 March 2014.